Winter Palace: Last period under the Monarchy (1905–1917)

-As the war went badly for Russia, its catastrophes were reflected in Saint Petersburg.
+As the war went badly for Russia, its catastrophes were reflected in Petrograd (as Saint Petersburg was renamed in 1914 to get rid of the German-sounding name).
 The Tsar had decided to lead from the front, leaving the Empress to effectively rule Russia from Tsarskoe Selo.
 It was an unpopular move with both the Tsar's subjects and the Romanov family, as the Empress hired and fired indiscriminately often, it was supposed, on the advice of her favourite, Rasputin.
 Following Rasputin's murder by the Tsar's nephew-in-law in December 1916, the Empress' decisions and appointments became more erratic and the situation worsened and Saint Petersburg fell into the full grip of revolution.

-Forced to accept the hopelessness of both the war and the situation at home, on 15 March 1917, Nicholas II abdicated in favour of his brother, Grand Duke Mikhail Alexandrovich.
+Stranded in his train while on his way back to the capital, with no way of arriving, on 15 March 1917, Nicholas II abdicated in favour of his brother, Grand Duke Mikhail Alexandrovich.
 The Grand Duke promptly refused to accept the throne without the support of the army and his people.
 A provisional Government was appointed and many members of the former Imperial family were arrested, including the former Tsar, the Empress and their children.
 No member of the Romanov family have lived in the Winter Palace since the abdication in 1917 and very rarely did after 1905.
 Nicholas II, his wife and children were all held in captivity until they were murdered by the Bolsheviks at Yekaterinburg in 1918.
 Other members of the former Imperial Family either met similar fates or escaped into exile.